theonedev/tod/readme.md

 Tod sends your local change to server to run the job.
 Follow below tips to speed up job execution to get fast feedback:

 1. If your repository is large, specify appropriate clone depth of checkout step instead of cloning the whole history
-1. If your job needs to download external resources, consider [caching](https://docs.onedev.io/tutorials/cicd/job-cache) downloaded resources
+1. If your job needs to download external resources, consider [caching](https://docs.onedev.io/tutorials/cicd/job-cache) downloaded resources.
+Intermediate files slow to generate may also be a good candidate for caching.